-The first thing you’ll probably notice when you upgrade from your smartphone to an advanced point and shoot or DSLR camera, is the existence of the creative modes: Program Mode, Aperture Priority, Shutter Priority and Manual Mode.
+The first thing you’ll probably notice when you upgrade from your smartphone to an advanced point and shoot digital camera, DSLR camera or mirrorless camera, is the existence of the creative modes in the camera settings: Program Mode, Aperture Priority, Shutter Priority and Manual Mode.
 Denoted as P, A, S, and M on your control dial, (P, Av, Tv, M for Canon).
-Understanding the difference between these modes, and when to use them can have a huge impact on your growth as a photographer.
-Here’s a brief overview of the various creative camera modes you can take advantage of on your camera!
+Nikon and other camera manufactures may have different shortcuts to these creative modes.
+The exposure triangle of aperture, shutter speed and ISO (stabilization) are used to regulate light based on the sensitivity of the surface of the subject matter in your image.

-We’ll get the least useful mode out of the way first, Program Mode.
+Program ModeWe’ll get the least useful mode out of the way first, Program Mode.
 Most photographers would agree that anything you could accomplish with this mode is easily taken care of with one of the other modes, but in case you are curious, Program Mode chooses your aperture and shutter speed for you and allows you to set the white balance, ISO and flash.
 The inability to control shutter speed to avoid blur or adjust the depth-of-field with aperture, makes this mode difficult to shoot with in most situations.

-A favorite among hobby photographers and pros alike, aperture priority mode allows you to control the depth of field of your images by adjusting the f-stop or aperture.
-It also allows you to set your ISO to handle different lighting conditions.
+A favorite among beginners, hobby photographers and pros alike, aperture priority mode allows you to control the depth of field of your images by adjusting the f-stop or aperture.
+It also allows you to set your ISO to handle different lighting conditions to obtain sharp photos.
 The camera will then choose a shutter speed for you to ensure your photos come up properly exposed.
 If you want to blur the background and place emphasis on your subject, using a wider aperture (lower f number) of f/3.5 will help you achieve the shallow depth of field required to create that image.
 Conversely, if you desire a greater depth of field for a landscape shot, a higher f number like f/22 will be required.

 Shutter Priority Mode

 Since it takes time to manually input each setting, you’ll still need the other modes where snapping a photo quickly is required, like at a sports game.
 However, with a little planning you can pre-program your camera to be ready to take the action shot when you need it.
 If your subject isn’t going anywhere, as in portraiture or landscape photography, it’s a great way to have fun and get creative with your photographs.
-If you really want to grow as a photographer, shooting in manual mode can help you understand how each setting, aperture, ISO, shutter speed and flash can have on your images.
-So get out there and start practicing your photography.
+If you really want to grow as a photographer from a beginner, shooting in manual mode can help you understand how each setting, aperture, ISO, shutter speed (the exposure triangle) and flash can have on your images.